joedefen/subshop/README.md

 ## Required Web Credentials
 You are expected to obtain:

-* an opensubtitles.org account and know your username and password; this allows for 200 subtitles per day.
+* an [OpenSubtitles.org][https://www.opensubtitles.org] account and know your username and password; this allows for 200 subtitle downloads per day.
 * [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction) key;  see the instructions on the linked page.
 * (optional) your Plex server URL and token;
-    * the default is "http:/localhost:32400"
+    * typically, "http:/localhost:32400" works for PLEX
     * to get the token, see [Finding an authentication token / X-Plex-Token | Plex Support](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/)

+NOTES:
-OpenSubtitles.org is fairly unreliable (e.g., you might find it down 10% of the day). `subshop` attempts to use these unreliable/stingy resources efficiently, and automating tasks in the background can reduce frustration.
-The cache files are an important part of that strategy.
+* OpenSubtitles.org is fairly unreliable (e.g., you might find it down 10% of the day).
+    * `subshop` attempts to use its unreliable/stingy resources efficiently;  the cache files are an important part of its strategy.
+    * By default, `subshop` tracks your downloads and allows 160 downloads/day for automated downloads which leaves 40/day for manual downloads.
+    * Doing most of your downloads as automated, background tasks removes most of the agony of opensubtitles.org's downtime.
+* If you paid for an OpenSubtitles.org VIP account, you are allowed 1000 downloads per day.
+    * With a quota of 1000, you match wish to tweak settings and options to use more than the 200 that `subshop` assumes if you have a large backlog.

-Plex is used narrowly; if you have a large collection and/or very limited CPU/RAM resources, you can configure `subshop` to use Plex for its searches which, for some installs, reduces searches for videos from, say, 10 minutes to nearly instantaneous.
+* PLEX is used very narrowly (i.e., for searching); if you have a large collection and/or very limited CPU/RAM resources, you can configure `subshop` to use PLEX for its searches which, for some installs, reduces searches for videos from, say, 10 minutes to nearly instantaneous.

 # Installation, Configuration, and Preparation
 ## Installation Procedure